 No, unfortunately this is not possible.
 Therefore, we recommend a regular monthly deposit that fits into the longer-term budget.

 Yes, we allow you to manage up to 5 portfolios.
 You can add a second portfolio within seconds directly in the app.
 This allows you to make a staggered withdrawal as you get older.
 By withdrawing smaller amounts over several years, taxes can be saved (tax progression).

 Yes, you can transfer your money to another pension fund at any time, subject to notice.
 It is not possible to transfer this amount to private assets to cover the daily needs of life before reaching the normal retirement age.
 However, the law provides certain exceptions in which the money can be withdrawn earlier.
 Early withdrawals are possible, among other things, for purchases of owner-occupied residential property, value-added investments or repayment of the mortgage on owner-occupied residential property.
 Those who set up their own business or emigrate from Switzerland can also withdraw the money.
 Under certain conditions, disability may also entitle the holder to claim the 3rd pillar early.

 Yes, in your VIAC app you can see at any time what amount you have already deposited in the current year and how much capacity is still available up to the regulated, annual maximum amount.

 If a deposit is received that exceeds your maximum annual deposit amount, the full payment will be returned immediately.

-Once credited, your paid-in capital will be invested with the next monthly rebalancing of your portfolio.
-Rebalancing takes place on the first trading day of each month.
+Once credited, your paid-in capital will be invested with the next weekly rebalancing.
+The rebalancing takes place on a weekly basis on Tuesday.
 Until then, your money is already in your 3a account.